-- (2) proof of age indicating applicant is at least 21 years of age (copy of birth certificate, driver's license, [state] government issued identification card, military identification, or U.S. passport [or baptismal certificate]); - (3) proof of successfully passing a jurisprudence examination to be administered by the department; - (4) [a surety bond in the amount of ten thousand dollars (\$10,000) executed by a surety company authorized to do business in this state on a form prescribed by the department; however, private investigators who provide personal protection or bodyguard services shall maintain general liability insurance in the amount not less than one million dollars (\$1,000,000) in lieu of the surety bond required by the provisions of this paragraph;] - (5) proof of experience that has been acquired within the five years preceding the filing of the application with the department which shall consist of not less than 6,000 hours of actual work performed in: - (a) investigation for the purpose of obtaining information with reference to a crime or wrongs done or threatened against the United States; - (b) investigation of persons; - (c) the location, disposition or recovery of lost or stolen property; - (d) the cause or responsibility for fire, losses, motor vehicle or other accidents or damage or injury to persons or property; or - (e) securing evidence to be used before a court, administrative tribunal, board or investigating committee or for a law enforcement officer; - (6) non-refundable license fee as set forth in Part 5; and - (7) criminal history background check as set forth in Subsection C of 16.48.2.9 NMAC. - B. Years of qualifying experience and the precise nature of that experience shall be substantiated by written certification from employers on a form provided by the department and shall be subject to independent verification by the department as it deems warranted.
+or wrongs done or threatened against the United States;

+- (c) the location, disposition or recovery of lost or stolen property; - (d) the cause or responsibility for fire, losses, motor vehicle or other accidents or damage or injury to persons or property; or - (e) securing evidence to be used before a court, administrative tribunal, board or investigating committee or for a law enforcement officer; - ([6]4) non-refundable license fee as set forth in Part 5; and - ([7]5) criminal history background check as set forth in Subsection C of 16.48.2.9 NMAC. - B. Years of qualifying experience and the precise nature of that experience shall be substantiated by written certification from employers on a form provided by the department and shall be subject to independent verification by the department as it deems warranted.
 In the event of inability of applicants to supply such written certifications from employers in whole or in part, applicants may offer other written certifications from others than employers covering the same subject matter for consideration by the department.
-The burden of proving necessary experience is on the applicant. - C. Pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance[ reinstatement or renewal] of a private investigator license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check pursuant to the instructions within the application provided by the department. - (1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (c) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or department designee with a check, money order, or cashier's check for the prescribed fee.] - D. If applicant elects to be firearm certified, [Proof] proof of successfully completing mandatory firearms training required by 16.48.4.8 NMAC and completing a psychological evaluation pursuant to 16.48.2.19 (C) NMAC.
+The burden of proving necessary experience is on the applicant. - C. Pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance[5] reinstatement or renewal] of a private investigator license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check pursuant to the instructions within the application provided by the department.

+[(1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (e) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or department designee with a check, money order, or cashier's check for the prescribed fee.] - D. If applicant elects to be firearm certified, [Proof] proof of successfully completing mandatory firearms training required by 16.48.4.8 NMAC and completing a psychological evaluation pursuant to 16.48.2.19 (C) NMAC.